KosyoK1104/vue-microfrontends/README.md

-# Vue microfrontends
+# Vue micro-frontends
-This is a simple example of how to create a microfrontend architecture using Vue.js.
+This is a simple example of how to create a micro-frontend architecture using Vue.js.
 The project is created as University project.
 A presentation is uploaded in the repository in Bulgarian language.

 ## Applications